cmweiss3/chagai_m_weiss/content/authors/admin/_index.md

 # Upcoming Workshop
-*Stay tuned for our call for applications to present at IGR in the 2021-2022 academic year.*
+*Stay tuned for updates on our schedule for the 2021-2022 academic year.*